Quasi-isometric rigidity of three manifold groups: Introduction

 {Theorem \ref{thm:main1}}

 Notice that $\pi_1(M)$ and $\pi_1(N)$ need not be commensurable, i.e., may have no isomorphic finite index subgroups.
-For example, consider closed quotients of $\HH^2\times \E^1$ and $\widetilde{SL_2(\R)}$: since $\HH^2\times \E^1$ and $\widetilde{SL_2}(\R)$ are quasi-isometric, all those quotients are quasi-isometric by \v{S}varc-Milnor lemma, but $\HH^2\times \E^1$ and $\widetilde{SL_2(\R)}$ have no isomorphic lattices, see \cite[Lemma 6.3]{waldhausen:irreducible} and \cite[Theorem 5.2]{scott:geo3}.
-Non geometric examples can also be produced, using \cite{leeb:nonpositive, kapovich:leeb:npc3man, kapovich:leeb:discretenpc}.
-Nevertheless, it follows from the present work that, for a non-geometric irreducible manifold or a hyperbolic manifold with non-empty boundary, the fundamental groups of the pieces obtained after cutting the manifold along compressing discs, essential tori and annuli are well-defined up to commensurability.
+For example, consider closed quotients of $\HH^2\times \E^1$ and $\widetilde{SL_2(\R)}$: since $\HH^2\times \E^1$ and $\widetilde{SL_2}(\R)$ are quasi-isometric, the fundamental groups of all those quotients are quasi-isometric by \v{S}varc--Milnor lemma, but $\HH^2\times \E^1$ and $\widetilde{SL_2(\R)}$ have no isomorphic lattices, see \cite[Lemma 6.3]{waldhausen:irreducible} and \cite[Theorem 5.2]{scott:geo3}.
+Non-geometric examples can also be produced, using \cite{leeb:nonpositive, kapovich:leeb:npc3man, kapovich:leeb:discretenpc}.
+Nevertheless, it follows from the present work that, for a non-geometric irreducible manifold or a hyperbolic manifold with non-empty boundary, the fundamental groups of the pieces obtained after cutting the manifold along compressing discs, essential tori and annuli are well-defined up to commensurability, cf. Theorem \ref{thm:commensurability}.

-Notice also that this statement involves a slight upgrade of Theorem \ref{thm:zero exact seq} to go from a short exact sequence to a finite index subgroup.
-This comes from the following statement, interesting on its own right:
+Notice also that Theorem \ref{thm:main1} involves a slight upgrade of Theorem \ref{thm:zero exact seq} to go from a short exact sequence to a finite index subgroup.
+This comes from the following statement, interesting in its own right:

-\begin{theorem} Let $G$ be a finitely generated group and $p:G\to Q$ a morphism with finite kernel.
-If $Q$ has a finite index subgroup isomorphic to the fundamental group of a compact $2$- or $3$-manifold $M$ then $G$ is commensurable to $Q$. \end{theorem}
+\begin{theorem} Let $G$ be a finitely generated group and $p:G\to Q$ a surjective morphism with finite kernel.
+If $Q$ has a finite index subgroup isomorphic to the fundamental group of a compact $2$- or three-manifold $M$ then $G$ is commensurable to $Q$. \end{theorem}

-Two groups $G$ and $Q$ are {\it commensurable} if there are subgroups $G'<G$ and $Q'<Q$ of finite indices such that $G'$ is isomorphic to $Q'$.
+Two groups $G$ and $Q$ are {\it commensurable} if there are subgroups $G'<G$ and $Q'<Q$ of finite index such that $G'$ is isomorphic to $Q'$.

 {Theorem \ref{thm:quotientman}}